brontosaurusrex/brontosaurusrex.github.io/_posts/2021-06-04-AV1-encoding-with-ffmpeg.md

 seems to run the encode, but that is not the desired final format.
 The final encode looks visually great (all the grain and noise one would need).

+420 encode plays fine in chrome and firefox, 444 is jerky in both.